oegharevba4/Udacity-DS-Nanodegree_Project5/README.md

 ## Getting Started

-The entire project runs on a Jupyter notebook and has the test incorporated.
+The entire project run on a Jupyter notebook and has the test incorporated.

 ## Prerequisites